 Naropa students wishing to study abroad should meet with Naropa’s study abroad administrator to discuss the various options for studying abroad.
-Students attending a program other than the Bhutan Study Abroad program or Where There Are Dragons will need to fill out consortium paperwork and obtain approval from the study abroad administrator and academic advisor.
+Students attending a program other than the Bhutan Study Abroad program, LeapYear, or Where There Are Dragons will need to fill out consortium paperwork and obtain approval from the study abroad administrator and academic advisor.

 Spend a semester at the Royal University of Bhutan experiencing the arts, spirituality, sustainable practices, mythology, education, happiness, and extraordinary landscapes similar to those in Nepal and Tibet.